autocorr/radexgrid/README.rst

 ``mygrid.run_model()`` method and a python ``pandas.DataFrame`` will be returned with attributes for the grid properties.

-Here is an example use-case in an interactive IPython session.
-A 2x2 model grid over kinetic temperature and spatial density for HCO+.
-All transitions within the frequency interval are returned.
+Here is an example use-case in an interactive IPython session for a 2x2 model grid over kinetic temperature and spatial density for HCO+.
+All transitions within the frequency interval are returned, ie J=4-3 and J=3-2.
 Multi-processing is supported through the ``nprocs`` keyword for the number of processes to spawn.

 .. code-block:: python